patelb268/Google-Keeps-Clone/README.md

 This project was inspired by Google Keep and serves as a learning exercise in building full-stack web applications.
 Thanks to the developers of React Toastify for their awesome library.

-## Contact
-If you have any questions or suggestions, feel free to reach out to the project maintainer at prayagbpatel@gmail.com